hanshuebner/cl-gpiod/README.md

 A `define-gpio` macro is provided, which is used to define all the bits that an application wants to use on a single GPIO chip.
-It introduces the concept of "ports", which can either be single or groups of arbitray bits.
+It introduces the concept of "ports", which can either be single or groups of arbitrary bits.
 For each port, getter and setter functions are defined.

 Single-bit ports are accessed as booleans when reading or writing.